How can I use the QuickStats page?

 After you have sent a broadcast, you can check back in later to analyze its performance.
-Here, you will be able to see who is interacting with your message, what those people are doing with it, and even how much revenue the message generated directly.
+In this article, we will review how to access your QuickStats page and what information is available for you.
+You will be able to see who is interacting with your message, what those subscribers are doing with it, and even how much revenue the message generated directly.

 Further instructions on how to upgrade your account if needed can be found here.